 int - The number of partitions that should be used during partitioning.

 int - Determine how much data should be placed in each partition.

-count (value) \rightarrow integer - return number of occurrences of value index (value[, start[, stop]]) \rightarrow integer - return first index of value.
+count (value) $\rightarrow$ integer - return number of occurrences of value index (value[, start[, stop]]) → integer - return first index of value.
+Raises ValueError if the value is not present.